cocotyty/iris/README.md

 		// returns an empty string if the key was not found. name := ctx.Session().GetString("name")

-		ctx.Write("The name on the /set was: %s", name)
+		ctx.Writef("The name on the /set was: %s", name)
 	})

 	iris.Get("/delete", func(ctx *iris.Context) {